bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Parent Selector</h4>

-Sass provides a way to add styles to a previous selector with the use of the parent selector, implemented by using an ampersand, &.
+Sass provides a way to add styles to a previous selector with the use of the parent selector, implemented by using an ampersand, &amp;.
 Most commonly the parent selector is used in conjunction with a pseudo class, such as :hover, however it doesn't have to be.
-Additionally the parent selector could be used to bind additional selectors to its parent, such as &.featured.
+Additionally the parent selector could be used to bind additional selectors to its parent, such as &amp;.featured.

-**Sass**
+<h4>Sass</h4>

 ```
  1  a